timblair/cv/README.md

 ##### Head of Engineering (2010-2012)

-* Direct line management responsibilies for a team of 5 Ruby engineers, focussing on the back-end systems of the WLD platform.
+* Direct line management responsibilities for a team of 5 Ruby engineers, focusing on the back-end systems of the WLD platform.
-* Work focussed primarily around background tasks (utilising RabbitMQ and Redis) and creating an SOA service layer on which the WLD mobile application was built.
+* Work focused primarily around background tasks (utilising RabbitMQ and Redis) and creating an SOA service layer on which the WLD mobile application was built.